Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 Thus, I set out on a course for producing an engine that could _generate_ a similar name on the fly: _moral adjective_ + _abstract noun._  Have you tried to Google how to do that?
-How do you even _ask_ a computer how to semantically traverse through relational terms!?
-Moreover - Halo's naming convention is occasionally, well, _dark:_  `001 Shamed Instrument` `2401 Penitent Tangent` `000 Tragic Solitude` to name a few!
+How do you even _ask_ a computer how to semantically traverse through related lexicographical terms!?
+Moreover - Halo's naming convention is occasionally, well, _dark:_  `001 Shamed Instrument`
+`2401 Penitent Tangent` `000 Tragic Solitude` to name a few!
 How do I filter my adjectives and nouns to more positive terms, like `031 Exuberant Witness` or `686 Ebullient Prism`?
 Hell, how do you ensure it could whimsically resolve that a fitting name should riff off the numeric value, like the author's clever choice of `000 Tragic Solitude`?